jfo/blog/source/drafts/react.md

 longer have to litter every code path with jQuery selectors that may or may not represent the same nodes at the same or different times.
-I think this is a really Good idea, and in fact it's the thing that made me really want to check out React in the first place!
+I think this is a really Good idea, and in fact it's the thing that made me really want to actually learn React in the first place!

 [Check out this great stack overflow answer about this from one of the authors.](http://stackoverflow.com/a/23995928)